Dynamics of parafermionic states in transport measurements: Readout dynamics of two parafermions

 \subsection{Current behaviour of a two-parafermion system}

-As described in Sec.~\ref{sec:jump_ops}, we can obtain an estimate of the current trajectories in the metallic lead connected to the PFs with the quantum jump method.
+As described in Sec.~\ref{sec:jump_ops}, we can obtain an estimate of the current trajectories in the metallic lead connected to the PFs by the quantum jump method.
 Here we present predictions for the current signal including noise for experimental situations where the reduced charge number $\tilde{q}$ is a conserved quantity.
 As a benchmark of our method, we compare our results for the average current and noise to the ones of the Landauer-Büttiker formalism \cite{Landauer1970,Buttiker1992}.

 In Fig.~\ref{fig:QJandLBcurr}(a) we plot estimates of the current within the three different charge sectors $\tilde{q}=0,1,2$: for different values of the bias $V_b$, we initialise the PFs in an equal superposition of $\ket{q=\tilde{q}}$ and $\ket{q=\tilde{q}+3}$ and consider a single random trajectory as dictated by the quantum jump method.
 For each $\tilde{q}$, the PF state remains a superposition of $\ket{\tilde{q}}$ and $\ket{\tilde{q}+3}$.
-At the different voltages, we report the average value of the current $I_{\tilde{q}}$ numerically observed during a time window $t_{\rm avg}=0.1\,\mu$s (see App.~\ref{app:QJ} for further details).
+At the different voltages, we report the average value of the current $I_{\tilde{q}}$ numerically observed during a time window $t_{\rm avg}=0.1$ µs (see App.~\ref{app:QJ} for further details).
 From Fig.~\ref{fig:QJandLBcurr}(a) the current signals of the different sectors appear to be distinguishable for certain ranges of $V_b$.

 We now compare this with the non-perturbative result of the Landauer-Büttiker formalism, applicable for effectively non-interacting systems like the two-PF setup treated in this section.
-We state below the zero-temperature differential conductance, the finite temperature current and the zero-frequency noise, respectively:
+We state below the zero-temperature differential conductance, the finite-temperature current and the zero-frequency noise, respectively:

 Here $\Omega$ is a large ultraviolet cutoff frequency and $\delta\nu^{-1}$ is a time interval over which the result is averaged.
 As mentioned above, $\Delta_{\varepsilon}(\tilde{q})=4\varepsilon\cos(4\pi\tilde{q}/3+\phi)$ is the energy splitting within the $\tilde{q}$ sector.
 In Fig.~\ref{fig:QJandLBcurr}(b) we plot these expressions for current and noise with the same parameters as in Fig.~\ref{fig:QJandLBcurr}(a) and one sees that they agree well with the numerical estimates.
 From these results we conclude that it is possible to distinguish the signals from each sector for appropriate values of the voltage bias.